-The mechanism of the respiration process in the human
+Mechanism of respiration process in the human and Gases exchange inside the two lungs

-In the inhalation process, we take oxygen gas, but in exhalation process, we expel carbon dioxide gas and the water vapor, so, the respiration process includes two processes which are the inhalation and exhalation.
+In the inhalation process, we take oxygen gas, but in the exhalation process, we expel carbon dioxide gas and water vapor, so, the respiration process includes two processes which are inhalation and exhalation.

 When the body is more active, the number of respiration times increases to obtain more energy needed for all the body activities.